vatpac-technology/sops/docs/separation-standards/runway.md

     - traffic information is provided to the following aircraft; and
     - the runway is dry

-!!!
-Note
+!!! tip
-The vatsys ground map has the option to display where the 2400M mark is on the runway.
+The 'ASMGCS_RWY_RSM' Ground Map in vatSys adds markings 2400m from the runway threshold at approved aerodromes, and may assist with the application of this standard.

 ### Behind a preceding departing aircraft